Will Jane and Jei Be Reunited? "Preordained by Alien Gods, Alien Guards of the Temple, Book One"

 The Empire knows who the goddess of humanity is.
 Under their curious eyes, they have watched her grow into a beautiful young woman, devout, and a true citizen of the Empire.
 Now she has come of age, the Empire waits impatiently to know if the gods granted Jei’s wish and the romance that swept the galaxy off its feet between Jei and Jane will continue.
 Will the goddess of humanity’s true other half be Jei in this life as well?

-The new series, Eternal Harmonies, begins twenty-two years after The Disciple of the Alien Goddess of Home, Renascence Alliance Series, Book 8, Alliance Date: 4th day of the 28th week of the year 18930, Earth Date: July 13rd, 2662.
+The new series, Alien Guards of the Temple, begins twenty-two years after The Disciple of the Alien Goddess of Home, Renascence Alliance Series, Book 8, Alliance Date: 4th day of the 28th week of the year 18930, Earth Date: July 13rd, 2662.

 This is a standalone book.